smartbch/docs/whitepaper/SmartBCH_Whitepaper-en.md

 While MPT cannot be replaced by MoeingADS due to compatibility, one can use MoeingKV to support MPT.
 MPT backed by MoeingKV might not be as fast as MoeingADS, but it is much faster than one backed by LevelDB.

-Though MoeingKV is not used in Moeing chain, its key ideas come from MoeingADS and MoeingDB.
+Though MoeingKV is not used in Smart Bitcoin Cash, its key ideas come from MoeingADS and MoeingDB.
 We particularly hope other projects may benefit from MoeingKV.

 #### MoeingAOT